 This alternative would be designed to reduce the concentration in groundwater to comply with regulatory standards for 2,6-DNT.
+Furthermore, the Army's groundwater remediation efforts at BAAP will be inclusive of all six DNT isomers (total DNT).
 This alternative would continue to restrict groundwater access within the BAAP and the provision of an alternate water supply condition for residential wells.
 It is anticipated that a single round of injections of the biochemical product would be sufficient to treat the plume.
 Based on a groundwater flow velocity and the viability of the carbon source, treatment is expected to take approximately two years.
 However, depending upon groundwater monitoring results, it is possible that this technology may require supplemental post-treatment applications.
 The proposed biochemical product for use with this technology has shown successful contaminant reduction with explosives and chlorinated solvents; however, it has not been applied at full scale for 2,6-DNT treatment.
 The groundwater monitoring program is expected to continue for at least 4 years.

 This alternative is expected to reduce the toxicity, mobility, and volume of 2,6-DNT and chlorinated solvents in the treated areas more quickly than natural processes alone.
 It is assumed that there would be no additional contribution of 2,6-DNT from the source areas into the groundwater.
+Regarding DNT, the Army's groundwater remediation efforts at BAAP will be inclusive of all six DNT isomers (total DNT).
 The groundwater contamination would also continue to decrease due to natural attenuation processes.